-Pellon battings are a popular type of batting that comes in different varieties of composition, such as natural and blend.
+Pellon battings are a common batting type that comes in different varieties of composition, such as natural and blend.

 The brand Ultra Clean is a small brand, but that doesn’t take away its ability to provide good quality cotton batting value-wise.